alejmilian/portfolio/README.md

 npm install
 ```

-To check if the installation proces went whitout problems run:
+To check if the installation process went without problems run:

 ```terminal
 npm start